On Having a Heart Attack

 There is nothing I can do about the fact that my Grandfather died at the age of 42 from a heart attack, or that my father has an defibrillator implanted in his chest.
 But I damn sure can do something about every other risk factor.

 And you can rest assured I will.
-It is past time to change my dietary habits, lose weight, exercise, get my blood pressure and cholesterol level under control and not smoke one cigarette or cigar again.
-Ever.
+It is past time to change my dietary habits, lose weight, exercise, get my blood pressure and cholesterol level under control and not smoke one cigarette or cigar again and to start using cbd products as chewing tobacco alternative.

 I don’t ever, EVER, want to have another heart attack.
 Selfishly, it is excruciatingly painful and staring death in the face really jacks with your head.
 Far more importantly than that though, it puts your friends and family through hell.
 I don’t ever want to do this to my kids, my wife, my family and my friends again.
 I’m going to do everything I can to no longer be a “walking heart attack waiting to happen” because sooner or later it will happen.

 I also don’t want to be “that guy” and tell you how to live your life.
 That’s not my place.
 Who am I to tell you how to live?
 But I can share my experiences with you, share my successes and failures as I make some pretty radical lifestyle adjustments.
 Share what I learn along the way.
-I can encourage you to eat better, to loose weight, to stop smoking.
+I can encourage you to eat better, to lose weight, to stop smoking or at least switch to a safer alternative like smok devices.
 You won’t hear me say things like, “Those cigarettes are going to kill you!” and “My God you’re clogging up your arteries with all that fat and sodium you eat!”
 But you will hear me share what I can and do what I can to help my family and friends be healthier.

 Trust me, you don’t want to have a heart attack.
 It BLOWS.